gricci2/Async-FIFO-AXI/README.md

 &nbsp;

-## An overview of the challenges that were addressed and their solutions:
+## An overview of the challenges that were addressed and their solutions
 - **Clock Domain Crossing**<br>
   - Used two flip flop synchronizers to cross pointer signals between clock domains and prevent metastability
   - Used Gray-coded pointers to safely transfer FIFO state